Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-Numerical and experimental investigation of the heat transport in the collagen microstructures under the NIR laser irradiation, both for bare mimics and with gold nanostructures infused has been worked out in~\cite{Sahoo2018}.
-The non-Fourier DPL model incorporated with the Pennes bio-heat transfer equation is solved using the COMSOL multiphysics software.
-The deviations of the maximum temperature calculated from the DPL model and the Fourier model of heat conduction from the obtained experimental value in pure collagen is reported to be 1°C and 4 °C, respectively.
-These differences in the phantoms embedded with nanoparticles are accordingly 0.5 °C and 4 °C. This leads to the significant finding of the modern era of the heat conduction stating the that non-Fourier effects in the tissue pose equal importance as the requirement for a correct laser heating model.
-That is to say, non-Fourier calculation is a necessity while treating bio-tissues which otherwise the finding will be unrealistic from clinical perspectives and lead to the demolition of the healthy tissues.
+Numerical and experimental investigation of the heat transport in the collagen microstructures under the NIR laser irradiation, both for bare mimics and with gold nanostructures infused, has been worked out in \cite{Sahoo2018}.
+The non-Fourier DPL model incorporated with the Pennes bioheat transfer equation is solved using the COMSOL multiphysics software.
+The deviations of the maximum temperature calculated from the DPL and the Fourier models from the obtained experimental value in pure collagen are reported to be 1 and 4 K, respectively.
+These differences in the phantoms embedded with nanoparticles are respectively 0.5 K and 4 K. Non-Fourier calculation is necessary while treating tissues; otherwise, the finding will be unrealistic from clinical perspectives and lead to the damage of the healthy tissues.

-Again in 2018, a study presenting the effect of the targeted gold nanostructure injection on attaining the precise necrosis of the tumor and leaving the minimum damage to the healthy tissue during the laser thermal therapy, has been accomplished~\cite{Paul2018}.
-More closely, a combined diffusion and convective energy equations were resolved by the usage of the COMSOL Multiphysics software.
-Further, the laser heat propagation and the thermal damage are modeled by the modified Beer-Lambert law and Arrhenius equation, respectively.
+In 2018, a study presenting the effect of the targeted gold nanostructure injection on attaining the precise necrosis of the tumor and leaving the minimum damage to the healthy tissue during the laser thermal therapy had been accomplished \cite{Paul2018}.
+More closely, combined diffusion and convective energy equations were solved by the usage of the COMSOL Multiphysics software.
+Furthermore, the heat propagation induced by the laser and together with the thermal damage are modeled by the modified Beer-Lambert law and Arrhenius equation, respectively.
 Related to the present review, a tumor-blood inhomogeneous inner structure is also studied under the basis of the non-Fourier DPL bioheat transfer approach.
-The comparison between the non-Fourier results and that of the classical Fourier approach establishes the considerable difference of the temperature profile during the prior phases of laser heating and cooling , i.e., non-equilibrium condition.
-The outcomes converge at larger times.
+The comparison between the non-Fourier results and that of the classical Fourier approach establishes the considerable difference of the temperature profile during the initial phases of laser heating and cooling, i.e., non-equilibrium condition.
+The outcomes converge at larger time intervals.